-Catch the Fireflies in Shimane
+Catching Fireflies in Shimane

-How to enjoy watching fireflies
+How to enjoy watching the fireflies

-The fireflies can be seen from the mid-June to the early July.
+The fireflies can usually be seen from the mid-June to the early July.
 To appear, they need gently flowing, clean water, no wind, and a humid environment.

 Their numbers usually peak between 8PM and 9PM.
 Don’t forget to carry flashlights to see where your going, but beware because fireflies are sensitive to lights so please do not disturb them with strong lights like camera flashes , or car headlights.

 Due to pollution, clean environments that fireflies live at have been decreasing, but luckily in Shimane there are still plenty of clean streams and places fireflies can call home.
 If you quietly look around in the dark, you are certain to find them all over Shimane, including at these recommended firefly-viewing spots.